About

 Involved?

 The field of aging includes a range of disciplines in medicine, theology, psychology, law, accounting & finance, military chaplains, the social sciences, engineering, architecture, physical therapy, nursing, and history.
-Our center’s founder, Dr. Michael Parker, has a history of organizing interdisciplinary teams of Christians interested in translating the latest research on successful aging through and with local congregations and faith based ministries using a “think global and act local” strategy that utilizes modern technologies, regional conferences, education material and online programs like the Age Ready and Parent Care Readiness Programs.
+Our center’s founder, Dr. Michael Parker, has a history of organizing interdisciplinary teams of Christians interested in translating the latest research on successful aging through and with local congregations and faith based ministries using a “think global and act local” strategy that utilizes modern technologies, regional conferences, education material and online programs including AgeReady, a dynamic, interactive tool that helps family members and friends of older adults plan for the challenges and joys of aging.

 Core Values